awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 Amazon Aurora MySQL DB clusters support Secure Sockets Layer \(SSL\) connections from applications using the same process and public key as Amazon RDS MySQL DB instances\.

 Amazon RDS creates an SSL certificate and installs the certificate on the DB instance when Amazon RDS provisions the instance\.
 These certificates are signed by a certificate authority\.
 The SSL certificate includes the DB instance endpoint as the Common Name \(CN\) for the SSL certificate to guard against spoofing attacks\.
 As a result, you can only use the DB cluster endpoint to connect to a DB cluster using SSL if your client supports Subject Alternative Names \(SAN\)\.
-Otherwise, you must use the endpoint of the primary instance\.
+Otherwise, you must use the instance endpoint of a writer instance\.

 Aurora MySQL 5\.6 supports Transport Layer Security \(TLS\) version 1\.0\.
 Aurora MySQL 5\.7 supports TLS version 1\.0, 1\.1, and 1\.2\.